sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

                                       :email, :copy_me)
     end
 ```

+When our specs run with strong parameters we can remove the
+`protected_attributes` gem by removing it (or commenting it out) and then run
+`bundle install`.
+After we verify with `bundle show | grep
+`protected_attributes` that it is not available anymore then we run our specs
+with `rspec`

 ## Upgrade Ruby 1.9.3 to Ruby 2.0
 The last step is to upgrade to the preferred Ruby version for Rails 4.0 which is